 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Lithuania who work in Legal earn 6% more than their female counterparts on average.
+In the field of Legal in Lithuania, the average difference between the salary of male and female employees is 6%.

-Legal professionals in Lithuania are likely to observe a salary increase of approximately 10% every 16 months.
+Professionals working in Legal in Lithuania are likely to observe a salary increase of approximately 10% every 16 months.
 The national average annual increment for all professions combined is 8% granted to employees every 18 months.